Recently updated on January 5th, 2023 at 01:57 am

 To French ears, this clarion call signifies “the third Thursday in November” as much as the word “Thanksgiving” rings in American ears as meaning “the fourth Thursday in November.”
 According to French law the Beaujolais nouveau cannot be released before the third Thursday in November.
-Because the grape is young and white with a delicate flavor, and the wine undergoes fermentation only a few weeks before it is harvested, the law’s purpose is to let this light-bodied wine ferment just enough before going to the market.
+Because the grape is young and white with a delicate flavor, and the wine undergoes fermentation for only a few weeks after it is harvested, the law’s purpose is to let this light-bodied wine ferment just enough before going to the market.
 One of the best known red wines, Beaujolais comes from southern Burgundy in a vintage area that begins in Mâcon, sixty miles south of Beaune, and extends down near Lyon along the western bank of the Saône river.
 The name “Beaujolais” comes from the village of Beaujeu which was originally a barony; yet Villefranche, situated between Mâcon and Lyon, is the region’s principal nerve center.

 Beaujolais is made by thousands of small producers who sell the wine to local shippers.
 Some of the shippers names are familiar in this country: Georges Duboeuf, Paul Beaudet, Louis Jadot, and Louis Latour are but a few examples.

-The wine actually exists in three varieties: the Beaujolais nouveau (also called primeur),Beaujolais-Villages, and the 10 crus of Beaujolais.
-Only the first two–Beaujolais and Beaujolais-Villages–may be sold as Beaujolais nouveau.
+The wine actually exists in three varieties:Beaujolais,Beaujolais-Villages, and the 10 crus of Beaujolais.

-They are richer, fuller wines that can accompany heartier foods.
+The 10 crus are richer, fuller wines that can accompany heartier foods.
 They last longer than their younger, lighter cousins.

-The Beaujolais Villages wines come from a number of villages in the center of the region.
+Beaujolais Villages wines come from a number of villages in the center of the region.
 This soil is considered to produce better wines than the soil that lies farther south.
-The Villages family could be said to be “a cru above” its Beaujolais nouveau cousins according to “appellation contrôlée” requirements.
+The Villages family could be said to be “a cru above” its Beaujolais cousins according to “appellation contrôlée” requirements.